-Following a Colorado hit-and-run incident, prosecutors can press criminal charges against the suspect within one year in most cases, three years if serious injury results, five years if death results, and ten years in vehicular homicide cases.
+Following a hit-and-run incident, Colorado prosecutors can bring criminal charges against the suspect within 1 year in most cases, 3 years if serious injury results, 5 years if death results, and 10 years in vehicular homicide cases.

 Below is a chart summarizing the criminal statute of limitations for Colorado hit and run cases.1

-Criminal statute of limitations
+The civil statute of limitations

 Following a hit-and-run in Colorado, the victim has three years after the accident to sue the driver.
-And if the case involved vehicular homicide, his/her estate or family has four years following the death to bring a wrongful death suit.
+Though if the case involved vehicular homicide, the victim’s estate or family has four years following the death to bring a wrongful death suit.

 Following a car accident in Colorado, the drivers have a duty to stop and exchange information, report the accident, and render aid to injured victims.
-And if a person hits an unattended vehicle or other unattended property, the driver has the duty to try to find the owner or leave a conspicuous note with his/her information.
+If a person hits an unattended vehicle or other unattended property, the driver has the duty to try to find the owner or leave a conspicuous note with their information.

 People who fail to stop at the scene of the accident and perform their duties face hit-and-run charges.
 The penalties for hit-and-run in Colorado depend on the seriousness of the case:

 If the defendant was allegedly driving recklessly or under the influence of alcohol, the defendant would also face charges for vehicular homicide.
 Vehicular homicide by reckless driving is a class 4 felony carrying 2 to 6 years prison, and/or a fine of $2,000 to $500,000.
 Vehicular homicide by DUI is a class 3 felony, carrying 4 to 12 years in prison, and/or a fine of $3,000 to $750,000.